 - Wait a few moments, and rerun a speed test to see if this has resolved the issue

-- If your speeds improve when performing this step, there may be a problem with your modem - you can connect with our team via Live Chat to organise a replacement where required.
+- If your speeds improve when performing this step, there may be a problem with your modem - if you're using a MyRepublic modem, you can connect with our team via Live Chat to organise a replacement where required.

 Testing an alternative phone socket